-The primary objective of this course is to help students learn how accounting meets the information needs of various users by developing and communicating information that is used in decision-making.
-Accordingly, the expected student outcome is the demonstration that the student can prepare, analyze, and interpret financial statements.
-This course is the first of a three course series at De Anza College; the first two courses cover financial accounting and the third course deals with managerial accounting.

-- A. Recognize accounting's role in society and how accounting meets the information needs of investors and creditors. - B. Analyze fundamental business concepts, how businesses operate and how accounting serves them. - C. Analyze fundamental accounting concepts underlying financial statements. - D. Evaluate the uses and limitations of financial statements. - E. Evaluate the usefulness of information produced by an accounting system and how it is directly related to that system's design.

-- F. Analyze ethical issues within an accounting/business framework. - G. Define and explain the conceptual framework of accounting.
+- 1. "Accounting 25 edition" Warren, Reeve, Duchac (chapters 10 to 17) - 2.
+"Cengage Now" subscription (registration code is bundled with a new book) - 3.
+Calculator, paper, and colored pen Smart phones/tablets/phones are NOT allowed to be used during ANY in class exam or quiz.
+Description: The primary objective of this course is to help students learn how accounting meets the information needs of various users by developing and communicating information that is used in decision-making.
+Accordingly, the expected student outcome is the demonstration that the student can read, analyze and interpret external financial statements.
+Course Objectives - A. Recognize accounting's role in society and how accounting meets the information needs of regulatory agencies and taxing authorities. - B. Analyze fundamental business concepts, how businesses operate and how accounting serves them. - C. Analyze fundamental accounting concepts underlying financial statements. - D. Evaluate the uses and limitations of financial statements. - E. Evaluate the usefulness of information produced by an accounting system and how it is directly related to that system's design. - F. Analyze ethical issues within the Accounting/Business framework. - G. Define and explain the conceptual framework of accounting.
 Philosophy of Learning & Course Expectations:

-Accounting is too important to managers, organizations, and societies to be left to accountants alone.
-Accounting information is often a basis for decisions.
-Accounting reports are often the basis on which the effectiveness of stewardship decisions, and actions are evaluated.

-This introductory financial accounting course provides instruction in the theory and practice of accounting applicable to the recording, summarizing, and reporting of business transactions for external reporting and other external uses.
-Subject matter includes coverage of asset valuation, revenue and expense recognition, and appropriate accounting for asset, liability, and capital accounts.
-This course will be essential and useful "business language" for all business majors and anyone who is engaged in any type of business activities.

 In a learning environment, everyone becomes a teacher and everyone becomes a student.
 Learning is your personal responsibility.
 The instructor is a mentor, facilitator, and coach in your active and unique learning process.
 Class sessions will be informal and class participation is strongly encouraged.
 Questions pertaining to the course or relating to the accounting/finance/business field are also welcome throughout the semester.
 Class lectures will be focused on helping students understand the "WHY's" (the concept behind the mechanics) rather than the mere mechanics of the subject matter.
 Please do not use memorization as a substitute for understanding.

-I encourage you to join in class discussions and bring questions to class.
+Syllabus I encourage you to join in class discussions and bring questions to class.
 This means that in order to receive the maximum benefits out of classroom time, you will need to read the assigned topics and attempt the homework before coming to class.
 It is obvious that you will be expected to attend all class meetings.
+Seats will be assigned and attendance will be taken.
 You also must be prepared to take part in class discussions.
 This does not mean that you should have all topics mastered and learned; otherwise there would be no reason for class.
 It does mean that you should not be hearing about the topic for the first time in class.

-Again, class attendance is essential since in-class case discussions and group interactions will enhance concepts presented in the course.
-You will become successful by helping others become successful.
-One of most effective ways of learning any subject matter is to teach it to someone else.
-By actively engaging in-group learning, you will be practicing the attributes of questioning, organizing, and connecting knowledge.
-Also, you will be learning to learn and to teach others, and you will be developing interpersonal skills you will need for successful careers in accounting or any other business field.

 This course will be a combination of lecture, discussion, group work and projects.
 Assessment of Student Achievement:

-There will be one midterm exam, a final exam and short quizzes after each chapter.
-Grades for the course will be determined by applying the following weights to the exams, quizzes, class discussions and class participation.

-Quizzes 1 00 pts.
+Chapter Quizzes 100 pts

+Group Project 100 pts

+Midterm Exam 100 pts

-1 Midterm Exam, 1 Final Exam @ 100 pts each 2 00 pts.
+Final Exam 100 pts

-Homework 1 00 pts
+Homework 100 pts

-Attendance 25 pts

-Total4 25 pts.
+Total 500 pts.